phagmaier/CMake-Script/README.md

 ## How to run
-I suggest putting the folder in your ~/bin file and then making an alias in you bashrc so you if you do want to use it you can run it from anywhere.
-If not just adjust the path in the .sh file since I assume it will be in your home directory and then have it call the python file.
-Could also call the python file directly and just passthe current directory you are working in or $PWD
+Included a little script that will automatically pass the current directory to the path of the python file.
+So you can call that by doing ./write_cmake.sh as long as you change the file permissions to allow you to run it.
+If you do this make sure to add the directory of the .py and .sh files to your path so you can call this script from anywhere.